mnansari370/spark-2025-spacecraft-vision/models/segmentation/deeplabv3plus_baseline/README.md

 - best.pth (not tracked in git)
 - last.pth (not tracked in git)

-To reproduce inference, place your trained weights here with the same filenames.
+To reproduce inference, place my trained weights here with the same filenames.